“I never thought I would find comfort in the chaos of Kathmandu.”

 Mike and Blair had volunteered to offer their services to the villagers in the Himalayas.
-They joined us early in Kathmandu and helped us gather supplies and medicines, and prepare our team.
-They traveled with us through the steep windy precipices on the way to visit the single women who sew menstrual kits in our mission in Dhading Besi.
-They joined us in the village of Rupakot to offer a mini Heart Clinic to the villagers.
-After a few days of relaxation in Pokhara we returned to Kathmandu, gathered the troops and took off for the Himalayan villages of Sindupalchok.
-The Health camp serviced over 500 women and children and in spite of Campylobacter rendering 9 members of our team unable to continue, the rest worked extra hard and carried on.
+They joined us early in Kathmandu and helped us gather supplies and medicines and prepare our team.
+They traveled with us through the steep, windy precipices on the way to visit the single women who sew menstrual kits in our mission in Dhading Besi.
+They joined us in the village of Rupakot to offer a mini heart clinic to the villagers.
+After a few days of relaxation in Pokhara, we returned to Kathmandu, gathered the troops, and took off for the Himalayan villages of Sindupalchok.
+The health camp served more than 500 women and children there, and in spite of Campylobacter rendering nine members of our team unable to continue, the rest worked extra hard and carried on.

-It was after a 3 day holiday in clean, quiet, overly regulated Bhutan that on the taxi ride from the Kathmandu airport to our home in the Yak and Yeti Hotel that Mike found comfort.
+It was after a three-day holiday in clean, quiet, overly regulated Bhutan, on the taxi ride from the Kathmandu airport to our home in the Yak and Yeti Hotel, that Mike found comfort.

 And so it is in Nepal.
 There is comfort in the traffic, peace in the crowded streets of the Thamel, and communion with the Nepali.
 The Himalayan streams cleanse you, steady you, and baptize you.
 You start to belong.
 You feel at home.
 Nepal does that to you.

-And so it is in Nepal.
-Amid all the chaos, you find your soul and it is at peace.
+So it is in Nepal: Amid all the chaos, you find your soul, and it is at peace.